Texas Prairie Parsley

 Maintenance

 Low maintenance.
-Found in dry, soils of Texas Blackland Prairies and woodlands.
 The seeds grow slowly after germination because of the development of a deep tap root system that will help it survive drought cycles.
 Valuable for prairie planting and butterfly gardens.
-Propagation: seed.
+Native habitat: dry, soils of prairies and woodlands.

 Blooms April-June.
 Tall, erect form.
 A biennial, leafy rosette forms the first year and flowers in the 2nd year.
 Leaves resemble parsley.
 Tiny flowers cluster at the end of stems.
 Seeds are flat, resembling rolled oats.
 An important nectar plant for the Texas Blackland Prairie Ecoregion.
 Larval host: Black Swallowtail Butterfly.